 What can you do to help avoid injury due to manual handling?

-When it comes to work health and safety requirements, best practise is to undertake risk assessments for the workplace and the different job roles and to build out appropriate training regimes, policies and procedures, as well as monitoring and reporting requirements.
+When it comes to work health and safety requirements, the best practise is to undertake risk assessments for the workplace and the different job roles and to build out appropriate training regimes, policies and procedures, as well as monitoring and reporting requirements.
 However, as a first step, it is good to look at training and policies that would apply to every organisation as a baseline for prevention.
 In other words, what is common sense compliance training and policy management that every business needs to have in place?

 Organisations such as Sentrient, who is Australia’s #1 online compliance system and training provider for small and medium businesses, provide compliance training for Work Health and Safety, and other workplace relations and safety topics such as privacy, bullying, harassment and discrimination.